 Furthermore, accident insurance (occupational/non-occupational) and health insurance are mandatory in Liechtenstein.

 No withholding taxes on dividends, interests and royalties are levied in Liechtenstein.

 Liechtenstein does not levy inheritance or gift taxes.

 A company doing business in Liechtenstein is subject to unlimited tax liability if its domicile or place of effective management is in Liechtenstein.
 Such company is generally taxed on its worldwide income.
 Non-resident companies are subject to limited tax liability on their income attributable to real estate and permanent establishments in Liechtenstein.

-Corporate income tax is levied on taxable net corporate income which is calculated on the basis of annual accounts.
+CIT is levied on taxable net corporate income, which is calculated on the basis of annual accounts.
 Income from foreign real estate and foreign permanent establishments is not taxed in Liechtenstein.
 Dividends, capital gains and unrealised increases in value from participations in legal persons are generally not included in the taxable net corporate income, subject to anti-avoidance provisions (see 5.7 Anti-evasion Rules).
 However, realised and unrealised losses from participations are not deductible.
-Furthermore, a notional interest deduction in the amount of currently 4% of the modified equity may be deducted from taxable income (see 5.3 Avaliable Tax Credits/Incentives).
+Furthermore, a notional interest deduction (currently 4% of the modified equity) may be deducted from taxable income (see 5.3 Available Tax Credits/Incentives).

-The corporate income tax rate is 12.5%.
-A minimum corporate income tax of CHF1,800 per year is levied on companies with unlimited and limited tax liability.
-Operating small enterprises are, under certain conditions, exempt from the minimum corporate income tax.
+The CIT rate is 12.5%.
+A minimum CIT of CHF1,800 per year is levied on companies with unlimited and limited tax liability.
+Operating small enterprises are, under certain conditions, exempt from the minimum CIT.
 A tax return must be filed for each business year.